hadimalik12/fdp-estimation/README.md

 - **Black-box Estimation of $f$-DP:** Minimal prior knowledge of the algorithm under investigation.
 - **Classifier-based Framework:** Flexibility to use different binary classification algorithms. (kNN is included, but others can be integrated.)
-- **PRLR-based Estimator:** An alternative approach rooted in likelihood ratio testing.
+- **PTLR-based Estimator:** An alternative approach rooted in likelihood ratio testing.
 - **Broad Applicability:** Evaluation of standard and complex DP mechanisms (e.g., Gaussian, Laplacian) to expose subtle bugs or test privacy properties.
 - **Auditor for $f$-DP Violations:** Harnesses the strengths of both estimators and employs hypothesis testing theory/learning theory for robust auditing.
 - **Comprehensive Demonstrations:** Jupyter notebooks showcasing end-to-end usage on diverse mechanisms.